Him & I: Background and release

 On August 30, 2017, G-Eazy debuted the song with a performance at Blue Nile in New Orleans for the final show of his Bud Light's Dive Bar Tour.
-Halsey joined him on stage as a surprise guest, and she kissed Eazy for several seconds at the end of the performance.
-Eazy told Fuse in an interview before the concert:"I've wanted to work with Halsey for a long time.
+Halsey joined him on stage as a surprise guest, and she kissed G-Eazy for several seconds at the end of the performance.
+G-Eazy told Fuse in an interview before the concert:"I've wanted to work with Halsey for a long time.
 I think she's an incredibly talented artist who has accomplished so much at such a young age.
 She's one of the biggest artists in the whole world.
 At 22 years old, that's pretty phenomenal.
 'Him & I' is a Bonnie and Clyde song.
 It's a pretty intense, crazy in love song.
 She killed the record.
 She sounds phenomenal on it.
-I'm excited to share that experience onstage with her live one on one because she's a great performer."Eazy told Billboard about the song as well as the Cardi B collaboration "No Limit": "That raw connection between the two performers is something you can't fully plan.
+I'm excited to share that experience onstage with her live one on one because she's a great performer."G-Eazy told Billboard about the song as well as the Cardi B collaboration "No Limit": "That raw connection between the two performers is something you can't fully plan.
 You just go with it and get lost in that moment and feed off of each other."
-Eazy and Halsey first teased the song through Instagram on November 28, 2017.
+He and Halsey first teased the song through Instagram on November 28, 2017.
 "This Friday me and lil baby dropping 'Him & I,'" Halsey captioned with a rose emoji.
-Eazy captioned the same photo with "'Him & I' w baby girl out this Friday..." and heart emojis.
-Eazy told Entertainment Weekly about working with Halsey: "It was super important to get her on the album.
+G-Eazy captioned the same photo with "'Him & I' w baby girl out this Friday..." and heart emojis.
+He told Entertainment Weekly about working with Halsey: "It was super important to get her on the album.
 She's incredible, and I've been a big fan of hers for a long time, even before she was my girlfriend.
 Telling a story like the one we tell on ["Him & I"] adds a level of authenticity and honesty to our love story and [explores] how love fits into this crazy lifestyle that we live."

 Speaking to KAMP-FM, Halsey stressed that the song is not "a contrived thing" nor "two artists pretending to be something they're not for the sake of a story", as the track mirrors their real-life love story.
 She furthered: "It's like we really made this record about our real lives and hopefully we get to share that with other people who feel similarly about each other and we're really fortunate.
 We live really cool lives and we get to do really cool stuff together and I just hope that, you know, some young couple somewhere in a slower part of world maybe can hear it and maybe imagine what it would be like for just four minutes."

 Composition

-According the sheet music published on Musicnotes.com, "Him & I" is composed in the key of A minor and set in a 4/4 time signature at a steady tempo of 88 beats per minute.
+According to the sheet music published on Musicnotes.com, "Him & I" is composed in the key of A minor and set in a 4/4 time signature at a steady tempo of 88 beats per minute.